You have the right to work in a place where integrity and safety are paramount.

-You can talk to a confidential advisor for advice and support whenever you have to deal with unacceptable behaviour, like intimidation, (sexual) harassment, aggression, violence, discrimination, bullying or stalking, or when faced with a conflict in your work situation connected to such behaviour.
+You can talk to a confidential advisor for support whenever you have to deal with unacceptable behaviour, like intimidation, (sexual) harassment, aggression, violence, discrimination, bullying or stalking, or when faced with a conflict in your work situation connected to such behaviour.

 - Read more about confidential advisors

 The Executive Board has appointed five members of staff to act in the capacity of confidential advisor.

 These five employees perform their duties as confidential advisor in addition to their regular job.

-The confidential advisor advises and supports individual staff members who are confronted with unacceptable behaviour like intimidation, (sexual) harassment, aggression, violence, discrimination, bullying or stalking.
+The confidential advisor supports individual staff members who are confronted with unacceptable behaviour like intimidation, (sexual) harassment, aggression, violence, discrimination, bullying or stalking.
 UT staff can also approach the confidential advisor in case of a workplace conflict related to or arising from unacceptable behaviour.

 PhD candidates, too, may call on the confidential advisor.
 Bachelor's and master's students may not, however.
 These students can approach any of the student counsellors should they be confronted with unacceptable behaviour.